How to Be There for Someone Experiencing Infertility (and Grief in General)

 This week is National Infertility Awareness Week, which is an issue especially close to the heart of our company.
-Our brand was founded during my continuing journey with recurrent miscarriages, in an effort to provide beauty & personal care products that are effective, beautiful, more affordable than other luxury brands, but most importantly safe for our bodies to use.
+Our brand was founded during my continuing journey with recurrent miscarriages, in an effort to provide beauty & personal care products that are effective, beautiful, more affordable than other luxury brands, but most importantly safe for our bodies to use (as in, they don't contain any of the hormone or endocrine disruptors that can affect fertility).

 If you are currently struggling with infertility, know you are not alone.
 Other than the grief itself, the feeling of isolation is one of the most difficult things about any infertility journey.
 Our hope is to continue talking about it, so that more people are better prepared, less people feel alone, and more people get the support they need.